gophergala/go_ne/README.md

-# go_ne (codename kiss)
+# GoKiss (by team go_ne)

+## Inspiration

+James runs a few hobby projects on a VM.
+Tobias helps manage large-scale infrastructure for a multinational company.

+We wanted to meet somewhere in the middle to create an easily set up, easy to use, highly configurable tool to help manage our infrastructures - small and large scale.

-## Description
+## Overview

-kiss is a plugin-based automation tool which allows you to execute arbitrary tasks on a remote machine (or even locally).
+Kiss is a plugin-based automation tool which allows you to execute arbitrary tasks on a remote machine (or even locally).
 It is intended to make deployments easier.

-kiss can be used in two different ways:
+You can interact with Kiss in two different ways:
+* Via a Command Line Interface
+* Via a web interface

+It is able to:
-* Remote execution of scripts via SSH
+* Remotely execute scripts via SSH
-* Execution of scripts via the web interface
+* Locally execute scripts
+(tested on Ubuntu Linux)

-The execution of your tasks is driven by a YAML file which can be placed in your projects root folder (`.kiss.yml`).
-Each task consists of an infinite number of steps.
+The execution of your tasks is driven by a YAML file.
+Each task consists of a number of steps.
 Tasks can be executed against a list of server groups (e.g. run task `mysqldump` against all servers in group `db`).

 Having your deployment scripts in a local place gives you and your team a number of benefits:
 * Team members don't have to remember how certain tasks have to be executed
 * You can easily add additional tasks by modifying a single configuration file
 * The configuration can be in version control (tasks don't get lost)

-The plugin-based architecture allows you to define more complex deployment tasks.
+The plugin-based architecture allows you to control more complex deployment tasks.

 This project has been developed during [Gopher Gala 2015](http://gophergala.com/).

-## Deploy via the web interface

-Describe how to deploy via the web interface...

-## Deploy to a remote system
+## The CLI

 ![Preview](https://i.imgflip.com/gt47e.gif "kiss preview")

+For the CLI, the YAML file can be placed in your project's root folder (`.kiss.yml`).

 Follow the example on [Tobscher/go-example-app](https://github.com/Tobscher/go-example-app#test-deployment-via-kiss) or do it manually: